jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

   the test is still green.

-* I add an :ref:`assertion<what is an assertion?>` for if the key is :red:`NOT close` to the ignition, the brake is being :green:`pressed`, the start button is :red:`NOT pressed`, and the car gear is :red:`NOT in park`
+* I add an :ref:`assertion<what is an assertion?>` for if the key is :red:`NOT close` to the ignition, the brake is being :green:`pressed`, the start button is :red:`NOT pressed`, AND the car gear is :red:`NOT in park`

   ==========  ================  ==================  ==================  ==========
   key         brake             start               gear                output